-125 The low-resolution image in Fig. 2b and e, also obtained by SART, shows this boundary more clearly, but the resolution is too low to make out the correct shape of the phantom in the cross-section in Fig. 2e.
-Only the image calculated with the iterative reconstruction method (Fig. 2a and d) shows a phantom with clear boundaries and a non-circular shape in the cross-section in Fig. 2d, where the four "pockets" of water formed by the phantom can be resolved.
+The low-resolution image in Fig. 2b and e, also obtained by SART, shows this boundary more clearly, but the resolution is too low to make out the correct shape of the phantom in the cross section in Fig. 2e.
+Only the image calculated with the iterative reconstruction method (Fig. 2a and d) shows a phantom with clear boundaries and a non-circular shape in the cross section in Fig. 2d, where the four "pockets" of water formed by the phantom can be resolved.

 In Sect.
 3 we describe the new processing procedure yielding the images in Fig. 2a and d, which, to our knowledge, is the most efficient way to obtain 3D images from spin noise data, currently.
-Most notably the continuous nature of spin noise time domain data allows one to decide the resolution vs. contrast trade-off by reprocessing the raw data.
+Most notably the continuous nature of spin noise time-domain data allows one to decide the resolution vs. contrast trade-off by reprocessing the raw data.

 For completeness, we discuss the concept of indirect detection of the spatial dimension in Fourier imaging with spin noise.
-Even though spin noise has random phase, one can devise a way to encode spatial information in the indirect dimension similar to the way used for 2D spin-noise-detected spectroscopy (Chandra et al., 2013) (Ginthör et al., 2018).
-This would require a

-- 135 location-encoding gradient sandwiched between two acquisition blocks and incremented in the usual way to yield the indirect k-space dimension.
-This phase-encoding gradient modulates the relative phase of the signal, which could be resolved by crosscorrelation of two subsequent acquisition blocks.
+Even though spin noise has random phase, one can devise a way to encode spatial information in the indirect dimension similarly to the way used for 2D spin-noise-detected spectroscopy (Chandra et al., 2013; Ginthör et al., 2018).
+This would require a location-encoding gradient sandwiched between two acquisition blocks and incremented in the usual way to yield the indirect k-space dimension.
+This phaseencoding gradient modulates the relative phase of the signal, which could be resolved by cross-correlation of two subsequent acquisition blocks.
 However, this theoretical scheme suffers from excessive relaxation losses occurring during this gradient and the two acquisition periods involved.
 We have so far not succeeded in obtaining sufficient image contrast using this scheme.
-Notably, with this indirect time domain (k-space) approach one cannot take advantage of - 140 the sliding window processing and a posteriori optimisation as this acquisition scheme only affords discrete short data blocks.
+Notably, with this indirect time-domain (k-space) approach one cannot take advantage of the sliding window processing and a posteriori optimization as this acquisition scheme only affords discrete short data blocks.

-3. Materials and Methods
+3 Materials and methods

 The experiments were carried out on a high-resolution NMR spectrometer equipped with a Bruker Avance III console connected to a Bruker Ascend 700 MHz magnet and a TCI cryoprobe (manufactured in 2011).
-The phantom is a 3D-printed helix made of PLA (polylactic acid) fitting tightly inside a standard 5 mm NMR tube (Wilmad 535-PP).
-The tube is filled with

-- a mixture of H2O:D2O (9:1) and the filling height made equal to the height of the phantom (50 mm).
-The rf-probe is tuned to the SNTO (spin noise tuning optimum) (Marion and Desvaux, 2008) (Nausner et al., 2009) (Pöschko et al., 2014) and 3D shimming (using Bruker's TopShim) is performed on a sample (henceforth referred to as "shim sample") which is prepared in the same type of 5 mm tube (Wilmad 535-PP) as the phantom but filled with the same mixture of H2O:D2O (9:1) to the same filling height without the phantom.
-The radiation damping rate of this phantom in the probe used was determined as λ{rd}^{0} = - 150 611.4 rad/s under the conditions of the imaging experiment while the transverse relaxation rate in the absence of radiation damping was $1/T_2 = 2.632$ rad/s.
+The phantom is a 3Dprinted helix made of PLA (polylactic acid) fitting tightly inside a standard 5 mm NMR tube (Wilmad 535-PP).
+The tube is filled with a mixture of H2O: D2O (9:1) and the filling height made equal to the height of the phantom (50 mm).
+The rf probe is tuned to the SNTO (spin noise tuning optimum; Marion and Desvaux, 2008; Nausner et al., 2009; Pöschko et al., 2014), and 3D shimming (using Bruker's TopShim) is performed on a sample (henceforth referred to as "shim sample") which is prepared in the same type of 5 mm tube (Wilmad 535-PP) as the phantom but filled with the same mixture of H2O: D2O (9:1) to the same filling height without the phantom.
+The radiation damping rate of this phantom in the probe used was determined as $\lambda{rd}^{0} = 611.4 \, rad \, s^{-1}$ under the conditions of the imaging experiment, while the transverse relaxation rate in the absence of radiation damping was $1/T_2 = 2.632 \,\mathrm{s}^{-1}$.

 A one-dimensional (1D) 1H spin noise spectrum was acquired to verify the correctness of the setup and the shim.
-For this imaging experiment the magnetic field gradients generated by the X, Y, and Z field correction (shim) coils are used as the imaging gradients, after calibration for the purpose of imaging.
-The gradient amplitude is measured by the broadening of the
+For this imaging experiment the magnetic field gradients gener-